stigjoran/semester-project/work-log.md

 Started writing the project report (summary and parts of the main section)

 9.12.2025
 Continued working on the project report, writing the main section, Conclution, and Refrences.
-Added GitHub links, the Figma desig and inspiration sources.
+Added GitHub links, the Figma design and inspiration sources.
 Performed new constrast checks and updated the text colors in hero section where needed, still need to figure out if i have to change the text in hero img on exhibitions.html and visit.html.
 Revalidated all the pages with the W3C Validator and fixed the last remaining issues.